Honduras street protests go on despite laws’ cancellation

 Public sector employees have been marching for weeks, accusing President Juan Orlando Hernández of trying to privatize the health and education systems.

 Hernández said early Monday that the laws were withdrawn “for the peace of Honduras.”
-He urged those striking to return to work.
+He urged those striking to return to work and to sit down with the government “to build a new model that improves health and education for the people.”

 Strike leader Suyapa Figueroa, who is president of the medical college, said protesters don’t trust the government.
 She said her group, the Platform for the Defense of Health and Education, was not invited to meetings with Hernández.